 Just the right amount of funkiness in Downtown Ventura

-East Main Street is lined with casual restaurants, boutiques, vintage stores, thrift shops and pubs that buzz with activity.
-The atmosphere is relaxed and friendly and doesn’t have the crazy traffic typical of LA beach towns.
-It’s a mellow and relaxing place to chill out.
+East Main Street is lined with casual restaurants, boutiques, vintage stores, thrift shops, and pubs that buzz with activity.
+The atmosphere is relaxed and casual and doesn’t have the crazy traffic typical of LA beach towns.

 Dinner Italian style

 That night, we went to dinner at Café Fiore, a restaurant that features authentic Italian cuisine.
 It’s located on California Street, off East Main.

 After dinner, we walked to the end of the old pier.
 It was built in 1872, is unusually long and a bit rickety.
-Standing at the end felt like we were in the middle of the ocean.
+Standing at the end of it felt like we were in the middle of the ocean.
 The calm evening breeze was a welcome relief from the day’s heat and we enjoyed watching the fisherman, residents, and tourists who had also ventured out into the night.

-Can’t visit Ventura without going to the beach
+You can’t visit Ventura without going to the beach

-We drove a bit south of downtown and found a neighborhood near the water that had free parking.
+We drove a little south of downtown and found a neighborhood near the water that had free parking.
 It was only a block from the sand.
 The sky was foggy at first, but the mist burned off quickly.

 A big black Labrador came up to me with a tennis ball in his mouth.
-He knew a sucker when he saw on and offered me his ball hoping that I’d throw it.
+He knew a sucker when he saw one and offered me his ball hoping that I’d throw it.
 His longing eyes were difficult to resist.
 I threw the ball a few times as he scrambled to fetch it.